 Getting Started#

 This section outlines how to quickly get started using MOIA’s Fleet API product.
-More detailed information on these and other concepts of the Fleet API, can be found in the appropriate sections of the Developer Guide.
-In this guide, we will use an example of the Fleet State Service for which the API reference documentation is available here.
-Check out our API reference documentation for further information on all available services.
+More detailed information on these and other concepts of the Fleet API can be found in the appropriate sections of the Developer Guide.

 Requirements#

-This guide requires curl and grpcurl to be installed. grpcurl will require the Protobuf definitions of the Fleet API as input which we provide as a zip archive.
-The zip archive includes:
+grpcurl will require the Protobuf definitions of the Fleet API as input, which we provide as a zip archive.

-• Protobuf definitions of the Fleet API,
+• Protobuf definitions of the Fleet API (fleet_state_151.proto and related files).

 You can download the zip archive here: fleet_api.zip.

-For later usage, unzip the zip archive e.g:
+For later usage, unzip the archive:

 unzip ./downloads/fleet_api.zip -d ./downloads